mac8nolia/UFoodHub/README.md

   - shows the eaten nutrients for this period with the percentage of the consumed amount to the norm
   - user can open a detailed view of any of the nutrients, in which he can see in which foods and how much contains of this nutrient

+Compatible with iOS 12 and newer.

 *To this repository has been added a demo version of food's database.*

-*Copyright © 2020-2021 Macnolia.
-All rights reserved.*

 ## Technology Stack